Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-6.md

     </details>

 18. Which statement is true in relation to the security of Amazon EC2?
     - A. You should use instance store volumes to store login data.
+[Instance store is ephemeral]
     - B. You should regularly patch the operating system and applications on your EC2 instances.
-    - C. You should deploy critical components of your application in the Availability Zone that you trust.
+    - C. You should deploy critical components of your application in the Availability Zone that you trust.[deploy app across multipli az]
-    - D. You can track all API calls using Amazon Athena.
+    - D. You can track all API calls using Amazon Athena.[athena is for query logs in s3]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B